Skip to Content

 Dana was employed at Timorous Beasties in Glasgow, one of the hottest textile design studios in the world today.
 Five years later, she launched her own company Dana Finnigan Textile Design, specialising in designs printed onto ceramics.
 In 2014, she won a UK start-up award for a funky range of designer toilets!

 Graduates have pursued careers designing wall coverings, furnishings, apparel fabrics, art and design for films and theatre, secondary and tertiary education, consulting for colour and lifestyle trend predictions, styling in marketing, and merchandising sectors of industry.
-Many graduates run their own businesses.
+Many graduates run their own successful businesses.

 Page authorised by Director, Student Administration